Quantitative Mode Stability for the Wave Equation on the Kerr Spacetime: The Wronskian Estimate and Proofs of Mode Stability

 In terms of $R$, we see that

 vanishes for $y \in (1,\infty)$, where we have extended $R$ by $0$ so that it is defined on all of $\mathbb{R}$.
-However, it is well known that the Fourier transform of a non-trivial function supported in $(0,\infty)$ cannot vanish on an open set.\footnote{This follows from holomorphically extending to the upper half plane and the Schwarz reflection principle.} As an alternative to this unique continuation argument, one may instead use the fact from proposition \ref{asymptotics} that
+However, it is well known that the Fourier transform of a non-trivial function supported in $(0,\infty)$ cannot vanish on an open set.\footnote{This follows from holomorphically extending to the upper half plane and the Schwarz reflection principle.}